squaresLab/squaresLab.github.io/README.md

 and add the appropriate links.
 Note: The site is refreshed every few minutes, so you may have to wait to see your changes.

-Code, data, tools, and results should be served from a non-GitHub server.
+Code, data, tools, and large results should be not be directly served from this site.
+Instead, the files should be hosted on another site and linked to on our page.
 You can add links to these by adding `code`, `data`, `tools`, or `results` fields to the BibTeX entries.